How to Install / Enable OpenSSH on CentOS 7

 systemctl stop sshd

-We can check if the service has stopped by verifying the status.
-The output shows that the service is inactive and the time and date when the status last changed.
+Verify the status to check if the service has stopped.
+The output shows that the service is inactive and the time and date of the last status change.

 sshd is now inactive